-Payday loan interest and penalties are regulated by FCA (Financial Conduct Authority of UK).
-On 02/01/2015 they have notified rules for short term funding to protect customers from any over charge by the lenders.
-Some important point are:
+Payday loans interest and penalties are regulated by FCA (financial Conduct Authority of UK).
+On 02/01/2015 they have notified rules for short term funding to protect customers from any over charge by the direct lenders.
+Some important point is:

 1. Lenders will charge only simple interest and not compounding.

-3. Penalty for loan defaults can not be more than £15.
+3. The penalty for loan defaults can not be more than £15.

 4. I no case interest and fees can not be more than principal amount.